A single treatment with the potential

 There is currently no cure for CLN2 disease or treatment that targets the underlying genetic disorder.
 We believe that delivery of the gene encoding for the TPP1 enzyme via a one-time administration could provide a durable source of TPP1 activity in the CNS, thereby potentially preventing neurological decline and other disease manifestations.

 We expect to submit an investigational new drug (IND) application to the U.S. Food and Drug Administration (FDA) in the second half of 2019 for RGX-181 to enable initiation of a first-in-human clinical trial for children with CLN2 disease.
-RGX-181 has received orphan drug product designation from the FDA.
+RGX-181 has received orphan drug product designation and rare pediatric disease designation from the FDA.